fictionX14/Cpp_Course/README.md

 # Cpp_Course
 Progression tracker and Development logging for learning in-depth Robotics Tracking and Sensor Fusion grade C++.

-This repo will be a living learning environment as we navigate traverse from C++ foundations to advanced concepts and implementations.
+This repo will be a living learning environment as I build from C++ foundations to advanced concepts and implementations.

 ---